Indigenous engineering engagement

 The Science and Engineering Indigenous Pre-Program is an alternative entry pathway for Aboriginal and Torres Strait Islander students.
 The three-week residential program is jointly managed by Nura Gili and the Faculties of Science and Engineering and is designed to provide support and training to better prepare students for study in the fields of Science and Engineering.

-You'll stay on campus for six days, experience university life firsthand, make new friends, and gain a clearer understanding of engineering as both a field of study and a career path.
+You'll stay on campus, experience university life, connect with peers, and explore engineering as a study and career path.

 • UNSW Engineering offers Equity and Merit Indigenous Scholarships, as well as dedicated industry-specific scholarships for students pursuing eligible degrees.